 South Lane County Fire & Rescue (SLCF&R) provides Emergency Medical Services (EMS) to residents and visitors in Creswell, Cottage Grove and rural South Lane County in an 800 square mile ambulance service area.
-In 2011, SLCF&R responded to approximately 2600 EMS related 911 calls.
-An EMT is a trained professional who responds to emergency medical situations.
-EMTs are classified in levels, depending upon their degree of training.
-In Oregon there are 3 general levels of Emergency Medical Technicians: EMT-Basic, EMT-Intermediate and EMT-Paramedic.
+SLCF&R responds to approximately 5000 calls each year.

-This level of Emergency Medical Technician bridges the gap between an EMT Basic and Paramedic.
-In addition to performing all the functions of an EMT-B, an EMT-I has additional skills and training which include: the use of manual defibrillators and cardiac monitors, establishing intravenous access and administering certain IV medications.
+This level of Emergency Medical Technician bridges the gap between an EMT and Paramedic.
+In addition to performing all the functions of an EMT an A-EMT has additional skills and training which include: the use of manual defibrillators and cardiac monitors, establishing intravenous access and administering certain IV medications.

 All SLCF&R career personnel are certified to the level of Paramedic.
 Paramedic certification in Oregon is obtained through a 2 year Associates Degree.
 To become a paramedic, extensive training and internships on both the ambulance and in the hospital setting are required.
 Paramedics are able to assess and treat a larger range of injuries and illnesses, and can deliver many lifesaving drugs to patients in the field.
 Paramedics perform Advanced Life Support (ALS) procedures, some of which include: endotracheal intubation, rapid sequence intubation (RSI), cricothyrotomy, needle chest decompression and administration of IV fluids and medications.
 Paramedics can also analyze 12 lead ECG's to help make early determination of heart attacks in the field, delivering patients to the appropriate hospital more efficiently and better treating and stabilizing the patient en route.